-The mission of the Department of Biological and Environmental Sciences is to provide our graduates with a solid academic foundation in the biological and environmental sciences with skills for further educational opportunities for careers in research, teaching and public services.
-We expect that our students will become productive and informed citizens, who are well prepared for positions in public and private institutions, and for graduate and professional studies in the biomedical, biological, natural resources and environmental fields.
+The mission of the Department of Biological Sciences is to provide our graduates with a solid academic foundation in the biological sciences.
+It is our mission to provide our students with the skills for further educational and career opportunities in research, teaching and public service.
+We expect that our students will become productive and informed citizens, who are well prepared for positions in public and private institutions, and for graduate and professional studies in the biomedical and biological sciences.